telerik/ajax-docs/controls/dropdownlist/functionality/virtual-scrolling.md

 When working with large data sets, it is convenient to use the RadDropDownList **Virtual Scrolling** functionality.
 It has similar behavior to as the LOD, but will enables access to items in a **non-sequential manner**.For instance, if you want to scroll to the bottom of the DropDown, you won’t need to load all the items in between.

->note At the client-side you are able to access the items that are placed in the drop down list visible area.
+>tip At the client-side you are able to access the items that are placed in the drop down list visible area.
 >